nathanyaqueby/nathanyaqueby/README.md

 # Hi there! 👋
-My name's Queby (she/her) and I'm pursuing my BSc in Artificial Intelligence (AI) at [Johannes Kepler University](jku.at) in Linz, Austria.
+My name's Queby (she/her) and I'm pursuing my B.Sc. in Artificial Intelligence (AI) at [Johannes Kepler University](jku.at) in Linz, Austria.

+Currently working as a Student Assistant at [St. Pölten University of Applied Sciences](https://icmt.fhstp.ac.at/) in the Media Computing group.
-Currently working as an Unsupervised Learning Intern at [IARAI](http://iarai.ac.at/) and Student Assistant at the Institute for Machine Learning at [LIT AI Lab](https://www.jku.at/en/lit-artificial-intelligence-lab/)
+Before, I was also an Unsupervised Learning Intern at [IARAI](http://iarai.ac.at/) and Student Assistant at the Institute for Machine Learning at [LIT AI Lab](https://www.jku.at/en/lit-artificial-intelligence-lab/)

-I'm also a part of [Indonesia AI](https://www.aiforindonesia.org/) as Head of NLP Division and a member of their Research & Development Team working on AI for Education.
-Another organization I'm lucky to participate in is [Women in AI & Robotics Germany](https://womeninairobotics.de/)
+Part of [Indonesia AI](https://www.aiforindonesia.org/) as Head of NLP Division and a member of their Research & Development Team working on AI for Education, and core team member at [Women in AI & Robotics Germany](https://womeninairobotics.de/) in addition to [neuron.ai Austria](https://neuron-ai.at/).

 ### ⚔ Current project: <img align="right" src="https://github.com/nathanyaqueby/nathanyaqueby/blob/main/esai.app.png" width=250>
 [esAI.app](https://www.esai.app/): an AI-based digital writing assistant with automatic spelling and grammar checker for Bahasa Indonesia (practically Grammarly for Indonesian) with [Kevin Ahmad Faisal](https://www.linkedin.com/in/kevinahmad) & [Andika Ridho Ramadani](https://www.linkedin.com/in/andikaridhoramadani)